What Is Neurofeedback Therapy?

 Based on your brain map, normative database evaluation report and our years of experience, we can develop a Neurotherapy treatment plan specifically designed for you.

-We can treat a wide array of psychological disorders including:
+We can train a wide array of symptoms including:

 - Learning disabilities